psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 Gutch's comments are remarked upon again, (I will include the whole paper later in this note, but it really is an overlong and not wholly illuminating paper).

 > Remarks.
-Mr. Baring-Gould, in his *Curious Myths of the Middle Ages*, has explained the Pied Piper as a wind myth ; Mrs. Gutch is inclined to think there may be a substratum of fact at the root of the legend, basing her conclusions on a pamphlet of Dr. Meinardus, *Der historische Kern*, which I have not seen.
+Mr. Baring-Gould, in his *Curious Myths of the Middle Ages*, has explained the Pied Piper as a wind myth; Mrs. Gutch is inclined to think there may be a substratum of fact at the root of the legend, basing her conclusions on a pamphlet of Dr. Meinardus, *Der historische Kern*, which I have not seen.
 She does not, however, give any well-authenticated historical event at Hameln in the thirteenth century which could have plausibly given rise to the legend, nor can I find any in the *Urkundenbuch* of Hameln (Luneberg, 1883).

 So according to Jacobs, did Elder's variant derive from the Hamelin "original"?

 > The chief question of interest attaching to the English form of the legend as given in 1839 by Elder, is whether it is independent of the German myth.
 It does not occur in any of the local histories of the Isle of Wight which I have been able to consult of a date previous to Elder's book e.g., J. Hassel, *Tour of the Isle of Wight*, 1790.
 Mr. Shore, in his *History of Hampshire*, 1891, p.
 185, refers to the legend, but evidently bases his reference on Elder, and so with all the modern references I have seen.
 Now Elder himself quotes Verstegan in his comments on the legend, pp. 168-9 and note, and it is impossible to avoid conjecturing that he adapted Verstegan to the locality.
 Newtown, when Hassel visited it in 1790, had only six or seven houses (i.e. i.
-137-8), though it had the privilege of returning two members to Parliament ; it had been a populous town by the name of Franchville before the French invasion of the island of *temp.* Ric.
+137-8), though it had the privilege of returning two members to Parliament; it had been a populous town by the name of Franchville before the French invasion of the island of *temp.* Ric.
 II.
 It is just possible that there may have been a local legend to account for the depopulation by an exodus of the children.
 But the expression " pied piper" which Elder used clearly came from Verstegan, and until evidence is shown to the contrary the whole of the legend was adapted from him.
 It is not without significance that Elder was writing in the days of the Ingoldsby Legends, and had possibly no more foundation for the localisation of his stories than Barham.

 Jacobs, then, sees Verstegan as Elder's likely source.
 But what of the Irish variant?